 Master of Architecture students study through two principal tracks that culminate in the M.Arch degree:

 - Track I: a 2.5-year program for students with an undergraduate degree outside the field of architecture (102 credits).
-This Track includes preprofessional coursework (42 credits) followed by professional coursework (60 credits), and may be completed in eight continuous terms including three summers.
+This Track includes preprofessional coursework (42 credits) followed by professional coursework (60 credits), and may be completed in seven terms including two summers.

 - Track II: a 2-year program of professional coursework for students with an undergraduate degree in architecture (60 credits).
 This program may be completed in four terms including one summer.

 Architecture at MassArt is foremost a social art, with a hands-on approach to building, gaining its strength from MassArt's legacy as an educational institution that provides affordable access to students from diverse backgrounds.